 15. Regular Vet Visits

-One of the best ways for preventing and diagnosis of the causes of bad breath are regular vet visits.
+One of the best ways for preventing and diagnose the causes of bad breath is regular vet visits.
 A vet can easily and accurately identify any serious causes of bad breath and follow up with the appropriate treatment.

 Vets can also perform oral check-ups and brush your dog’s teeth.
 This is especially helpful if your dog does not like to have their teeth brushed or they experience too much stress while their teeth are being brushed.
-Vets can safely brush they dogs teeth by putting them under using a local anaesthetic.
+Vets can safely brush the dog’s teeth by putting them under using a local anesthetic.
 It is recommended to professionally brush your dog’s teeth at least three times per year.

-Home remedies for bad breath in dogs are easy to use and can provide instant freshness to your dog’s breath.
-Home remedies for dog’s bad breath are gentle and more often than not, your dog will love the new addition to their daily life and even look forward to enjoying fresh breath.
+These home remedies are easy to use and can provide instant freshness to your dog’s breath.
+They are gentle and more often than not, your dog will love the new addition to their daily life and even look forward to enjoying fresh breath.